When and where was your first concert with the MCO?

 These concerts occur for me when a couple of factors meet: when the orchestra is able to convey intense emotions for example and I also have to be happy with my own playing.
 A great hall, or an enthusiastic audience can be very helpful.
 Conductor, (horn) section and repertoire are key factors as well!

 Born in Amsterdam in 1986, Jonathan Wegloop began playing the horn at the age of ten.
-He became a member of the Hamburg Philharmonic State Orchestra in 2011.

 A graduate of the Conservatorium van Amsterdam as a student of Jacob Slagter, he undertook his Masters of Music at both ArtEZ University of the Arts (Zwolle) and Musikhochschule Köln under the direction of Fokke van Heel and Paul van Zelm.